MicrosoftDocs/xamarin-communitytoolkit/docs/converters/textcaseconverter.md

 ## TextCaseType

-The following options are available for `TextCaseType`:
+The `TextCaseType` enumeration defines the following members:

 - `None` - Applies no specific formatting to the string.
 - `Upper` - Applies upper case formatting to the string.